On the Water (magazine): YouTube Series

-Striper Cup
+The Striper Cup

 In 2006, On The Water introduced its annual fishing tournament dubbed "The Striper Cup," named so for its targeted species the striped bass.
 The 2006 inaugural Striper Cup ran from May 1 to September 17 and saw over 2,000 fishermen participate.
+Today, the Striper Cup has an average annual participation of over 5,000 anglers and over $100,000 worth of prizes, including a brand-new fishing boat.

 The tournament begins in early May and lasts throughout the summer, culminating in the year-end awards ceremony known as "Striper Fest" in September.
-The aim of the contest is to catch the heaviest possible fish rather than the most, so as to prevent overfishing.
-Anglers can choose to participate individually or as part of a team in the shore division, boat division, or both.
-Prizes are awarded to weekly, monthly, and overall winners who catch and weigh the largest fish.
-In addition every participant is entered in a random drawing to win one of the grand prizes.
+Originally, the aim of the contest was to catch the heaviest possible fish rather than the most, so as to prevent overfishing.
+Anglers could choose to participate individually or as part of a team in the shore division, boat division, or both.
+Prizes were awarded to weekly, monthly, and overall winners who caught and weighed the largest fish.
+Every participant was also entered in a random drawing to win one of the grand prizes.

+Change to Catch & Release Format

+To promote better conservation of Striped Bass through catch & release fishing, the Striper Cup was changed from a catch-and-kill to catch-and-release format.

+Rather than require a fish to be landed, dispatched, and weighed, striped bass of any size can now be caught, photographed, and released for chances to win weekly prizes from various fishing or outdoor brands.
+This also opened up participation for Youth anglers.
+The Striper Cup also expanded to include a kayak division with its own separate prizes, including a fishing kayak raffle for the top-10 leaders of the division.